ctbarna/npmap.js/README.md

 ## Examples

-Targeted examples reside in the `examples` directory.
+Simple and targeted examples reside in the `examples` directory.

 Some of the examples have two versions: a version with `-api` at the end of the file name and a version with `-bootstrap` at the end of the file name.
 This reflects the two different ways NPMap.js can be used: